spirom/spark-streaming-with-kafka/README.md

 ## Using the Experimental Kafka 0.10.0 APIs

-I'm exploring the new experimental APIs based on Kafka 0.10 on the [kafka0.10](https://github.com/spirom/spark-streaming-with-kafka/tree/kafka0.10) branch, and probably won't merge that branch back to master until the new APIs become mainstream, which probably won't be anytime soon.
+I'm exploring the new experimental APIs (Direct DStream instead of Receiver DStream) based on Kafka 0.10 on the [kafka0.10](https://github.com/spirom/spark-streaming-with-kafka/tree/kafka0.10) branch, and probably won't merge that branch back to master until the new APIs become mainstream, which probably won't be anytime soon.
 The functional differences are causing me to reorganize the examples somewhat.